valkyriedb/valkyrie/README.md

 ## API

-To communicate with the db, connect via TCP connection and follow the structure:
+To communicate with the DB, connect via TCP and follow this packet structure:

 ![API](assets/api.svg)